It’s a question we get asked on a daily basis – Should I buy travel insurance?

 With the right travel insurance you will have the costs of your flights home, and back to your where you ended your trip, covered.

 Additional Travel Expenses

 These can be for things like if you become sick during your trip and can’t leave your hotel or get to the airport.

 Not stolen – damaged items!
-If you’ve dropped your brand new iPhone and completely broken it, the right travel insurance company will cover you for the cost of either having it fixed, or send you the money to buy a new one.
+If you’ve dropped your brand new iPhone and completely broken it, the right travel insurance company may cover you for the cost of either having it fixed, or send you the money to buy a new one.

 And you don’t just have to be driving a car to need this protection!
-In 2015 a Canadian lady bumped into an elderly local lady, who fell and hit her head, unfortunately passing away.
+In 2015 a Canadian lady bumped into an elderly local lady on the Great Wall of China, who fell and hit her head, unfortunately passing away.